 By Kaitlyn Leidl

-In a forty year period that spanned from the 1890s through the 1930s, over 1,200 mansions were built on the Gold Coast by some of America’s wealthiest men and women.
-Of the more than one thousand grand estates that once existed, today less than a third remain.
-Of those that have survived, several have been opened up for the public to enjoy.
-Here’s a look at some of the beautiful estates that you can visit today.
+In a forty year period that spanned from the 1890s through the 1930s, more than 1,200 mansions were built on the Long Island’s North Shore – the Gold Coast – by some of America’s wealthiest men and women.
+Of the more than 1,000 grand estates that once existed, today less than a third remain.
+Here’s a look at some of the beautiful estates on the North Shore that are open to the public today.

 Gold Coast Mansions on Long Island